Let US help YOU stay healthy, run faster and reach your potential

 Since joining RC, I have run four more HMs with a current PR of 1:56:27 (my first HM was just under 2:10).
 I finished my first FM last fall.
 The races are awesome, but the biggest award I believe is having gone from "I'm not a real runner" to "I'm a runner with miles to go."
 Dennis Moore - Kansas City

 The major difference between these two plans is the level of one-on-one coaching you receive.
-With our RunnersConnect schedule you work with our team of coaches who work together to provide you feedback and coaching support via our activity stream, forums, and weekly live coach chats.
-You can log your workouts and ask your questions anytime and one of our coaches will respond within a few hours.
-With our personal coaching plan you have one-on-one access to your specific coach who will always comment on and provide feedback for your workouts.
+With our RunnersConnect schedule, you work with our team of coaches who work together to adjust your schedule and we rely on our coach-supported community to answer your questions.
+With our personal coaching plan you have one-on-one access to your specific coach who will always comment on and provide feedback for your workouts ansd answer every question you have.
 You can email and call your personal coach.

 Absolutely!
 You can change between any of the membership options if you choose.
 Just let us know and we'll switch your plan for you.

 You can choose!
+Our one-time schedules are for as long as you like.
+Our monthly plans are cancel anytime.
 We have an annual plan that signs you up for 12 months and saves you 42%!
 If you're not committed to 12-months or just want to run one race, we have a monthly plan that bills on a month-to-month basis.
 You can cancel whenever you wish.
 If you cancel in the middle of a month, you'll retain access to the site and your training for remainder of your paying cycle.

 No. While we hate to lose you as a member, we understand that things change.
 If you want to discontinue your membership, simply visit your payment link in your dashboard and unsubscribe.
 If you experience any issues, please don't hesitate to let us know.